-The Check Disk Utility in Windows 8 / 7 and Windows Vista or Chkdsk.exe is used to check for errors in the disk media and in the file system.
+The Check Disk Utility or Chkdsk.exe in Windows 10/8/7 and Windows Vista is used to check for errors in the disk media and in the file system.
 If you face problems ranging from blue screens to inability to open, save files or folders, you should run chkdsk.exe.
 Check Disk can run automatically, in the case of an abrupt shutdown or if it finds the file system to be ‘dirty’.
 There may be times, when you may find that this Check Disk Utility runs automatically every times your Windows starts.
 You may have scheduled its run, or your Windows may have decided to schedule its run.
 But instead of running just once, it continues to run every time your Windows computer boots.

 Check Disk runs automatically at every startup

 If your Check Disk or chkdsk tool in Windows runs on every boot, here are a few things you may want to try.

 1. First of all, let it run once completely.

 2. Now open the Registry Editor and navigate to the following registry key:

 In the right pane, you will see BootExecute.
 Change its value from autocheck autochk * /. to autocheck autochk *

 If this works for you great, else try this :

 3. Open a command prompt windows, type the following and hit Enter: